Skip to content

 Should I buy now or wait for prices to drop further?

-Generator prices in the sub-$500 range tend to spike during hurricane season (June through November) and after major storms when demand surges and inventory runs low.
-If you are buying for emergency preparedness, purchasing before peak season is almost always the better financial decision.
-Several models on this list, including the Westinghouse WGen3600DFc, Pulsar PGD16iSCO, and Genmax GM2200i, are currently on sale from significantly higher regular prices and could move above their current levels at any time.
-The WEN DF475T and Powermate PM3800 are also discounted.
-If one of those models fits your needs, acting sooner rather than later is the smart move.
+Generator prices in the sub-500-dollar range tend to spike during hurricane season (June through November) and after major storms when demand surges and inventory runs low.
+If you are buying for emergency preparedness, purchasing before peak demand is almost always the better financial decision.
+The A-iPower GXS5000 and Pulsar PGD16iSCO are both currently on sale and could return to higher prices at any time.
+We have also seen prices climb on some models over recent months, so waiting does not always mean saving.
+If a model fits your needs and is within budget today, acting sooner rather than later is the smart move.
 For the latest pricing across all generators, check our best generator deals page.